Detecting myeloma earlier

-The markers identified in these two studies will be able to help categorise patients into low or high risk of progression to myeloma.
+The markers identified in these three studies will be able to help categorise patients into low or high risk of progression to myeloma.
 The aim is to guide clinical monitoring strategies so that those at the lowest risk can be tested less frequently, reducing demand on clinical services and patient anxiety.
 Another potential outcome is that by robustly and accurately identifying the patients who are at highest risk of developing myeloma, in the future it may be possible to give interventional treatment earlier.

 An advantage of detecting disease earlier is that treatments can be applied sooner when they are more likely to be successful.
 By taking this approach one step earlier and targeting groups at the highest risk of getting cancer with well-tolerated therapeutics, in the future it may be possible to delay or even prevent development of the disease, or better treat the associated symptoms.